About the course

 A NARIC certificate of comparability is required for qualifications obtained overseas.

-All qualifications and skills tests must be achieved prior to the start date of the course (but not necessarily at the application stage).
+All qualifications must be achieved prior to the start date of the course (but not necessarily at the application stage).

 It is essential for applicants to have excellent personal attributes which will enable them to relate to young people and communicate effectively.
 Ideally, an understanding of what makes effective teaching and learning in the primary phase will also be of benefit.